 Butaniku no kakuni is a slow-simmered pork belly dish and I’ve been making a very simple version of it since that first tasting at a Japanese izayaka.

-But it wasn’t until I began my Year of Asian Cookbooks project (which doesn’t appear to be ending) and Australian cookbook author, editor, food and travel writer, and Japanophile Jane Lawson sent me a copy of one of her cookbooks, Zenbu Zen – Finding Food, Culture and Balance in Kyoto, that I found what I now call the definitive version of Butaniku no kakuni.
+But it wasn’t until I began my Year of Asian Cookbooks project (which doesn’t appear to be ending) and Australian cookbook author, editor, food and travel writer, and Japanophile Jane Lawson sent me a copy of one of her cookbooks, Zenbu Zen – Finding Food, Culture and Balance in Kyoto, that I found what I now call the definitive Butaniku no kakuni recipe.

 “Look, I’m a sucker for anything with pork,” she explained when I asked her about the dish.
 “But I particularly like the silky texture of slow cooked pork belly, and the deep flavours and sweetness developed during slow cooking which help cut through the rich meat and fat.”